 Cherry blossom seasons in Japan typically start from warmer southern areas and gradually move north to colder regions like Hokkaido.

-Because Nagano is located in the central area of Japan’s main island, the prefecture’s cherry blossoms typically begin to appear in early April, reaching full bloom by mid-April — slightly later than Tokyo, where the flowers start blossoming as early as mid-March and peak by the end of the month.
+Because Nagano is located in the central area of Japan’s main island, where the weather is cooler, the prefecture’s cherry blossoms typically begin to appear in early April, reaching full bloom by mid-April — slightly later than Tokyo, where the flowers start blossoming as early as mid-March and peak by the end of the month.

 If you miss Tokyo’s cherry blossom season, Nagano offers a second chance to enjoy hanami (cherry blossom viewing).
 The prefectural capital, Nagano City, is about a three-hour drive from Tokyo or just 90 minutes by shinkansen.